wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-deploy/includes/create-resource-account-admin-center.md

    ![Focus Room configuration](../media/focus-room.png)

-1. After the resource account has been created, you’ll receive an acknowledgment that the Room mailbox is ready to use.
+1. After the resource account has been created, you'll receive an acknowledgment that the Room mailbox is ready to use.

    ![Acknowledgement of mailbox creation](../media/acknowledgement-mailbox.png)